Asia is Experiencing a Slump

 There are many ways to achieve both priorities but there’s only one that targets both concurrently.
 And that solution is integrating Robo-advisors as part of their service.

-Scale can be referred to as either the size of the business or the number of clients served and Robo-advisor addresses the latter.
+Scale can be referred to as either the size of the business or the number of clients served.
+Robo-advisor addresses the latter.

-It is able to do so by opening the opportunity to reach out to an untapped segment in the market- millennials.
+It can do so by opening the opportunity to reach out to an untapped segment in the market- millennials.

-Often known as digital natives, Millennials see innovative technologies as a necessity in all scenarios, including investment.
-Now if we break down the statistics of millennials relationship with finance, here’s what it shows:
+Millennials are often known as digital natives; Millennials see innovative technologies as necessary in all scenarios, including investment.
+Now, if we break down the statistics of millennials relationship with finance, here’s what it shows: